sneakers2015/listener/README.md

 - Build it

 # Install
-The package can be installed to your Tizen device using Tizen SDK.
+The package can be installed to your Tizen Wearable device using Tizen SDK.
-Connect your Tizen device to your PC and launch it.
+Connect your Tizen Wearable device to your PC and launch it.
 Then Sound of Heart will be installed.

 # Authors
 Changyeon Lee <lisyoen@gmail.com>, Changhyun Lee <leechwin1@gmail.com>, Chulki Kim <forsake83@naver.com>